Sayed-Hossein-Hosseini/Network_Tunneling/README.md

 ## Conclusion

 This project demonstrates a custom packet transmission system with features like chunked file transfer, checksum validation, and retransmission.
 It is a robust solution for sending and receiving data over a network using a custom protocol layer.
 The use of Scapy and multiprocessing makes it efficient and scalable for various use cases.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+---

+## Authors

+- Sayyed Hossein Hosseini DolatAbadi
+- Mohammad Hossein Rangraz